 “Is it a part of China…?
 Or is it separate country, because they do have a different currency, legal and passport system?“

-“Wait… what series?” you might ask?
-Well, in case you missed my announcement, this post is a part of my newest monthly serial wherein locals from all over the world will be writing about 10 fun and interesting facts about their home country!
-(To keep an eye out for the succeeding countries that will be featured next, you can click and save the link from the banner below…)
+Now, in case you missed my announcement, this post is a part of my newest monthly serial wherein locals from all over the world will be writing about 10 fun and interesting facts about their home country!

 So for today — as the title goes — we will be learning about Hong Kong from Yung Nam Cheah, a local who is my guest writer for this piece!